Flgurant/english_dystopian_literature_marp/README.md

 - Written in 1931 by Aldous Huxley
 - Set in a World State, where people are in intelligence based social classes
-- children are "produced" not born
+- Children are "produced" not born
-- people are influenced by constant propaganda
+- People are influenced by constant propaganda
 - Cult around Henry Ford &rarr; Fordship

 ## George Orwell - Life